JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

 -
 - Lastly Group has the highest cancellation rate around 61 %

-Based on this we conclude that group booking are the market segment that's most likely to be canceled compared to other market segment while Direct has the lowest cancellation rate at 15% (Outside Complimentary)
+Based on this we conclude that group booking are the market segment that's most likely to be canceled compared to other market segment while Direct has the lowest cancellation rate at 15% (Outside Complimentary).

 ### Repeated Guest & Cancellation¶